Here are four ways to borrow money without the need for a personal loan – and they're all interest-free!

 3. A 0% balance transfer credit card

-If you're already paying interest on a debt, you could turn it into an interest-free loan by moving it onto a credit card offering 0% on balance transfers.
+If you're already paying interest on a credit card debt, you could turn it into an interest-free loan by moving it onto a credit card offering 0% on balance transfers.

 How much can I borrow?
 As with a 0% new purchase card, a 0% balance transfer credit card will normally indicate what its maximum credit limit is before you apply.
 However, the credit limit you're offered will depend largely on your credit rating and salary.

 How long is the cash interest-free?
 Again, this depends on which card you choose.
-At the moment, you can get a 40-month 0% period with Tesco.
+At the moment, you can get a 43-month 0% period with Santander.
 For the latest best buys, read our guide to the best 0% balance transfer credit cards.

 What to watch out for: While you'll temporarily eliminate interest payments on your debt, this is not totally free money.
 The vast majority of balance transfer credit cards charge transfer fees of 1-3% of your total debt to move your money onto them (although there are some truly fee-free balance transfer cards available).